Table of contents

 Start off right, and throw on a motivating podcast while you’re grinding or brewing, so that you can sit down with a clear mind to tackle that first email.

-I didn’t get into podcasts until I was working from home for the first time and figured out that listening to podcasts was something to do and also a way to learn things.
+I didn’t get into podcasts until I started working remotely from home and figured out that listening to podcasts was something to do and also a way to learn things.
 I got addicted…fast.
 It ironically took being interviewed on a podcast to start listening to them as a hobby.

 In any case, what’s good about podcasts is that they can be very engaging.
 This is also the downside for podcasts, as I truly cannot listen to them while I’m typing an email or thinking really hard, or writing.
-That’s where instrumental music without lyrics comes in, which I tend to listen to from a smart device Affiliate link.
+That’s where instrumental music without lyrics comes in, which I tend to listen to from a smart device.

 If you enjoy background tunes or accompaniment of some type rather than the hum of your AC unit, here’s my advice: play podcasts while you’re doing mindless work (data entry, for example) and instrumental music when you want a rhythm to work to (writing emails, reading, researching).

-While wearing soundproof headphones Affiliate link definitely does the trick, do you want to play music out loud rather than listen on headphones?
-Get a JBL speaker Affiliate link, which is the perfect size to be strong and not too big.
+While wearing soundproof headphones definitely does the trick, do you want to play music out loud rather than listen on headphones?
+Get a JBL speaker, which is the perfect size to be strong and not too big.
+Of course, if you have a shared home office, speak to your office mate about the sound levels.

 Staying focused means staying productive, and everyone has different ways of reaching this ultimate level of personal efficiency in doing work.
 If for you it’s absolute stillness and silence, then by all means — seek that out!